UW-GAC/docker/README.md

 ## docker ##

 This project builds various docker images associated with TOPMed.
-There are two types of docker images: (1) core images and (2) topmed images.
-All of the topmed images are built upon the core  images.
+There are two types of docker images: (1) core images and (2) TOPMed images.
+All of the TOPMed images are built upon the core  images.

 The core docker images are:
 - `ubuntu-18.04-hpc` - ubuntu 18.04; python2; python3; hdf5; mpich; openmpi; Intel's MKL
-- `apps` - samtools; locuszoom; awscli; boto3; unzip; king
+- `apps` - samtools; locuszoom; awscli; boto3; unzip; king built from `ubuntu-18.04-hpc`
-- `r-3.6.1-mkl` - R 3.6.1 built from `ubuntu-18.04-hpc` using the MKL
+- `r-3.6.1-mkl` - R 3.6.1 built from `apps` using the MKL

-The topmed images are associated with the TOPMed analysis pipeline.
-The analysis pipeline includes python, R,  and are built based on the git hub repository branch
+The TOPMed images are associated with the TOPMed analysis pipeline.
+The analysis pipeline includes python and R code.
+It has two major branches in its git hub repository: master and devel.
+The TOPMed docker images are built based on the branches of the git hub repository for the analysis pipeline.
+The TOPMed docker images are:
-- `tm-rpkgs-master` - TOPMed R packages compatible with the master branch of the analysis pipeline git repository and built from the `r-3.6.1-mkl` image
+- `tm-rpkgs-master` - TOPMed R packages compatible with the master branch of the analysis pipeline and built from the `r-3.6.1-mkl` image
-- `tm-rpkgs-devel` - TOPMed R packages compatible with the devel branch of the analysis pipeline git repository and built from the `r-3.6.1-mkl` image
+- `tm-rpkgs-devel` - TOPMed R packages compatible with the devel branch of the analysis pipeline and built from the `r-3.6.1-mkl` image
 - `topmed-master` - Master branch of the analysis pipeline built from the `tm-rpkgs-master` image
 - `topmed-devel`  - Devel branch of the analysis pipeline based built from the `tm-rpkgs-devel` image
 - `topmed-python3` - Python3 branch of the analysis pipeline based built from the `topmed-devel` image